 Charles C. McOsker.; Penny M. Fitzpatrick.
 Nitrofurantoin: Mechanism of action and implications for resistance development in common uropathogens.
 J. Antimicrob.
 Chemother.
 1994, 33 23-30.

 P. R. Hari.; T. Chandy.; C. P. Sharma.
 Chitosan/calcium alginate microcapsules for intestinal delivery of nitrofurantoin.
 Journal of Microencapsulation: Micro and Nano Carriers.
 1996, 13 (3), 319-329.

 Harmful if swallowed.
+May cause an allergic skin reaction.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-May cause an allergic skin reaction.
+May cause damage to organs through prolonged or repeated exposure.